KevinKra/My_notes/AWS/solutions_architect.md

 - Applications that have flexible start and end times
 - Applications that are only feasible at very low compute prices
 - Users with urgent computing needs for large amounts of additional capacity.
+- If your spot instance is terminated by EC2, you will not be charged for partial hour usage.
+If you terminate the instance yourself, you will be charged for any hour which the instance ran.

 #### Dedicated Host Pricing